directus/directus/.changeset/breezy-pianos-wink.md

 ---
-'@directus/app': patch
+'@directus/app': minor
 ---

-Persisted the opened detail in the sidebar-detail-group to maintain state across site navigation and reloads
+Ensured the opened detail in the sidebar is persisted across site navigation and reloads (per browser tab)